 In order to be eligible for admission into UNF’s ISPP, candidates must be:

 *We will accept a copy from your DICAS packet.
 Please either send a hard copy with your application packet.

 ++We will accept an unofficial copy for consideration, but an official copy will be required if admitted.

-Eligibility is determined only after all materials have been received AND the non-refundable $50.00 Portfolio Assessment Fee has been paid.
+Eligibility is determined only after all materials have been received AND the non-refundable $50.00 Application fee has been paid.
 You will receive an e-mail notification confirming receipt of your application packet with directions to process the application fee.

-Candidates are expected to find all preceptors for the rotations listed below.
+Candidates are expected to find all preceptors for the rotations listed.
 Please see Getting Started - Locating Preceptors and Facilities for Your ISPP for more detailed information on the process.
 The length of the program is dependent on the candidate’s ability to locate preceptors, obtain approval from the Program Director, obtain signed affiliation agreement(s), and complete the required number of practicum hours (1200 hours) within a reasonable amount of time.
-For example, a full-time ISPP candidate (~40 hours/week) may take 12-14 months to completion; a part-time ISPP candidate (~20 hours/week) may take 24-28 months.
+For example, a full-time ISPP candidate (~40 hours/week) may take 12-14 months to complete the program, whereas a part-time ISPP candidate (~20 hours/week) may take 24-28 months.

 The rotations include: